nus-cs2030s/2324-s2/docs/02-type.md

 | Floating-Point | <ul><li>`float`</li><li>`double`</li></ul> | <ul><li>32-bit</li><li>64-bit</li></ul> |

 !!! info "Long and Float Constant"
-    To differentiate between a `long` and an `int` constant, you can use suffix `L` to denote that the value is expected to be of `long` type.
+    To differentiate between a `long` and an `int` constant, you can use the suffix `L` to denote that the value is expected to be of `long` type.
 This is important for large values beyond the range of `int`.
 On the other hand, if the constant is a floating-point constant, by default it is treated as type `double`.
-You need to add suffix `f` to indicate that the value is to be treated as a `float` type.
+You need to add the suffix `f` to indicate that the value is to be treated as a `float` type.

 ## Subtypes